Fort William railway station

-Fort William railway station is a railway station serving the town of Fort William in the Highland region of Scotland.
+Fort William railway station serves the town of Fort William, in the Highland region of Scotland.
 It is on the West Highland line, between Spean Bridge and Banavie, measured 99 mi 37 chain from Craigendoran Junction, at the southern end of the line near Helensburgh.
-The station is operated by ScotRail, who operate most services from the station, as well as Caledonian Sleeper, and The Jacobite, an excursion operated by West Coast Railways.
+The station is managed by ScotRail, who operate most services from the station; Caledonian Sleeper and The Jacobite, an excursion operated by West Coast Railways, also use the station.